cryptohack/cryptohack-blog/_posts/2021-08-04-cryptoctf-hard.md

 ```

 The challenge is to supply two elliptic curves

 $$
 E_p: y^2 = x^3 + ax + b \pmod p \\
 E_p: y^2 = x^3 + cx + d \pmod q
 $$

 Where $0 < q - p < 2023$ and $0 < a,b < p$, $0 < c,d < q$.

 Supplying these curves, you are given two pairs of points and the challenge is to solve this discrete log for both pairs.
 Supplying the two private keys to the server gives the flag.

 ### Solution

 This challenge I solved in an identical way to Tiny ECC.
 I generated an anomalpus curve $E_p$  and then used `q= next_prime(p)`.
-I then searched for a pair $(c,d)$  where $\#E_q$  was smooth.
+I then searched for a pair $(c,d)$  where $\\#E_q$  was smooth.
 I think the intended solution was to generate two singular elliptic curves with smooth primes $p,q$  so you could solve the discrete log in $F_p^{\star}$ , but seeing as the last solution worked, this was already in my mind.

 First I needed an anomalous curve with 160 bit prime.
-Luckily, this is in the paper http://www.monnerat.info/publications/anomalous.pdf as an example, so I can use their $m$  value.
+Luckily, this is in the paper [Generating Anomalous Elliptic Curves](http://www.monnerat.info/publications/anomalous.pdf) as an example, so I can use their $m$  value.

 Iterating over $c,d$ I found a curve